How To See My Posts On LinkedIn Mobile and Desktop App

 comment / helpful / save / article / posting / Linkedin profile

 This function has become a valuable tool for collecting inspirational material for me.
+This feature is useful for content curation, allowing you to save and organize posts for future reference.

 I have been able to save a lot of useful articles for future use.